secdev/scapy/doc/scapy/introduction.rst

 A common problem with network probing tools is they try to interpret the answers received instead of only decoding and giving facts.
 Reporting something like **Received a TCP Reset on port 80** is not subject to interpretation errors.
 Reporting **Port 80 is closed** is an interpretation that may be right most of the time but wrong in some specific contexts the tool's author did not imagine.
 For instance, some scanners tend to report a filtered TCP port when they receive an ICMP destination unreachable packet.
 This may be right, but in some cases, it means the packet was not filtered by the firewall but rather there was no host to forward the packet to.

-Interpreting results can help users that don't know what a port scan is but it can also make more harm than good, as it injects bias into the results.
-What can tend to happen is that so that they can do the interpretation themselves, knowledgeable users will try to reverse engineer the tool's interpretation to derive the facts that triggered that interpretation.
+Interpreting results can help users that don't know what a port scan is, but it can also make more harm than good, as it injects bias into the results.
+What can tend to happen is that knowledgeable users will try to reverse engineer the tool's interpretation to derive the facts that triggered that interpretation, so that they can do the interpretation themselves.
 Unfortunately, much information is lost in this operation.

 Quick demo
 ==========